 But we need to start talking about them.
 Depression, suicide, and mental illness affect everyone — most likely very intimately, at one time or another in their life.
 If one of these issues doesn’t involve you personally, then I bet you know someone close to you dealing with a mental health challenge.
 Instead of shaming and judging each other, isn’t it time we started extending compassion and support to one another and begin talking about mental health openly and honestly without fear or embarrassment?

-A Facebook follower made an observation which I love:
+A Facebook follower made an observation that I love:

 The biggest deficit in this country is not the trade deficit or the budget deficit.
 It’s the compassion deficit. ~ George Columbo